someobserver/recurgence/pathologies/index.md

 - $\rho$ = **constraint density** = how tightly bounded the semantic possibilities are, and
 - $A$ = **attractor stability** = how resistant the structures are to being perturbed.

-The twelve pathologies flesh out the complete set of ways this equation—*and the observer-field coupling interpreting it*—can malfunction.
+The twelve pathologies flesh out the complete set of ways this equation (and the observer-field coupling interpreting it) can malfunction.

 The set appears with precision across all scales of organization: a fundamentalist movement exhibits **Attractor Dogmatism** thanks to the same isomorphic constraints trapping an individual in rigid thinking.